-No landscape is more iconic in Morocco than the desert, with rolling dunes and mudbrick ksour (fortified strongholds) rising majestically from hidden palm oases.
+No landscape is more iconic in Morocco than the desert, with rolling dunes and mud-brick ksour (fortified villages, plural of ksar) rising majestically from hidden palm oases.
 But most of the desert is neither oasis nor dune, and it's virtually uninhabitable.
-Vast tracts of barren, sun-bleached hammada (stony desert) are interrupted by rocky gorges, baked over millions of years by the desert's ovenlike heat until the blackened surface turns glassy.
+Vast tracts of barren, sun-bleached hamada (stony desert) are interrupted by rocky gorges, baked over millions of years by the desert's ovenlike heat until the blackened surface turns glassy.
 The desert forms still-disputed borders east and south to Algeria and Mauritania.
-South of the Anti Atlas, the barren slopes trail off into the stony, almost trackless desert of Western Sahara.
+South of the Anti Atlas Mountains, the barren slopes trail off into the stony, almost trackless desert of Western Sahara.

 Some caravans passed through the ancient desert gates of Sijilmassa (near Rissani), though there was no easy route: one approach was via the rose-gold dunes of Erg Chebbi at Merzouga, while the other led past formidable Jebel Sarhro, inhabited by equally formidable seminomadic Aït Atta warriors.
 Today the mood in oases is considerably more relaxed, with a slow pace in the daytime heat and sociable evenings as visitors and locals gather around a warming fire.